 Hoi An is a relatively small town with most attractions located in the Hoi An Old Town, a walking distance from one place to another.

-Walking: The Hoi An Old Town is a UNESCO World Heritage Site so of course cars and scooters are not allowed in that area.
+Walking: The Hoi An Old Town is a UNESCO World Heritage Site with so many things to do and see that are also very well preserved, so of course cars and scooters are not allowed in that area.

-This is actually great because you can enjoy a nice walk between the monuments and not be disturbed by the traffic.
+This is actually great because you can enjoy a nice walk between all the beautiful monuments and you don’t have to worry about being disturbed by the traffic.

 Of course, Hoi An is very crowded and filled with a huge amount of locals, tourists and with crazy traffic outside of the central zone.